Polaromechanics: cavity-magnon polaritons strongly coupled to phonons

-Naturally, we utilize the CPA mechanism~\cite{Chong2010,Cao2011,Cao2012,Chong2017,Zhang17,Yang2021,Davy2021} to significantly reduce the decay rate of the polariton mode. {Here, we realize the simplest CPA with a single port~\cite{Chong2010,Cao2011,Yang2021}.
-The CPA can be regarded as a generalization of the critical coupling condition~\cite{Cao2012,Yang2021,Davy2021}.} In our system, the CPA refers to the fact that, due to the destructive interference between the input and output fields at the cavity port, the amplitude of the cavity output field turns out to be zero. {The vanishing dip in the reflection spectrum {\it at a specific frequency}, namely, the CPA frequency $\omega_{\rm CPA}$, indicates that the incident microwave field is trapped in the system/resonator for an infinite time and loses its dissipation, corresponding to an infinitely large $Q$ factor of the resonator~\cite{Chong2010,Yang2021,Davy2021}.} This also can be seen from the input-output relation $A_{\rm{out}}=\sqrt{2\kappa_{\rm{e}}}A-a_{\rm{in}}$~\cite{Collett1985} by setting $A_{\rm{out}}=0$.
-Consequently, it results in an effective gain of the cavity with the gain rate $\kappa_{\rm a}' \equiv \kappa_{\rm e} - \kappa_{\rm int}$.
-When the cavity gain rate and the magnon decay rate are balanced $\kappa_{\rm a}' = \kappa_{\rm m}$ for the resonant case of $\omega_{\rm m}=\omega_{\rm a}$, the decay rates of the CMPs reduce to zero, $\kappa_{\pm} = 0$~\cite{SM}. {Such a gain-loss balance can be identified by observing the exceptional point of the $\mathcal{PT}$-symmetric Hamiltonian exploiting the CPA~\cite{Zhang17,Yang2021}}.
+A natural idea to achieve the polaromechanical strong coupling is to reduce the dissipation rate of the polariton mode.
+To this end, we exploit the CPA to achieve an effective gain of the cavity mode. {The CPA refers to the fact that, due to the destructive interference between the input and output fields at the cavity port, the amplitude of the cavity output field turns out to be zero~\cite{Chong2010,Cao2011,Cao2012,Yang2021}.} This approach has been adopted to realize the exceptional point associated with the parity-time symmetry in cavity magnonics~\cite{Zhang17} and optical microcavities~\cite{Yang2021}.
+Under the CPA conditions, the output field of the cavity $A^{\rm{out}}_{1(2)}=0$.
+The input-output relation $A^{\rm{out}}_{1(2)}=\sqrt{2\kappa_{\rm{1(2)}}}A-a^{\rm{in}}_{1(2)}$~\cite{Collett1985} thus leads to the input field $a^{\rm{in}}_{1(2)}= \sqrt{2\kappa_{\rm{1(2)}}}A$, which provides a gain for the cavity mode (see SI).
+The cavity mode is then compensated to be a gain mode with an effective gain rate~\cite{Zhang17}: $\kappa_{\rm a}' \equiv \kappa_{\rm 1} +\kappa_{\rm 2} - \kappa_{\rm int}$.
+The CPA requires that the cavity gain and the magnon loss are balanced, i.e., $\kappa_{\rm a}' = \kappa_{\rm m}$, for the resonant case of $\omega_{\rm m}=\omega_{\rm a}$, which leads to the vanishing of the polariton decay rates, i.e., $\kappa_{\pm}=\frac{-\kappa_{\rm a}' +\kappa_{\rm m}}{2}=0$~(see SI for derivation).
+The significantly reduced polariton decay rates, together with the intrinsically small mechanical damping rate, offers the possibility to observe the polaromechanical strong coupling.